opendata-stuttgart/feinstaub-api/README.md

 Once installed, we can do the following:

-1. Create the Dokku app and add a domain to it
+1. Create the Dokku app

 ```
 dokku apps:create sensors-aq-api